Allaye/track-chop/README.md

 and the second a calories counter based on the meal.

-The idea of the project is to have a list of meal that can be eaten within a month, while keeping track of its calories contents
+The idea of the project is to have a list of meal that can be eaten within a month, while keeping track of its calories contents.

+meals eaten on any particular date can be view